 These categories are subject to change.
 Consult U.S. Bank for the latest official details.

-As opposed to the cash back rewards offered by the above cards, U.S. Bank’s travel rewards cards offer FlexPoints (except the Altitude Reserve; more on that later).
+As opposed to the cash back and point rewards offered by the above cards, U.S. Bank’s travel rewards cards offer FlexPoints (except the Altitude Reserve; more on that later).
 FlexPoints can be redeemed for airfare, hotel stays, car rentals, merchandise, gift cards, cash back, and more.

 |U.S. Bank FlexPerks® Gold American Express® Card||$85||